-I am an Assyrian and an American citizen.
+I am an Assyrian by birth and an American citizen by choice.
 To label me anything but Assyrian-American is unacceptable and an insult.
 My birthplace does not define my nationality.

 Article 15 of the Universal Declaration of Human Rights states that Everyone has the right to a nationality, and No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality.

-Follow me on Twitter, Facebook Fan Page, and my Blog to see more on this topic as I continue to post about the anti-Assyrian and bullying of so-called Wikipedia editors, admins, and contributors who vehemently oppose my nationality in Wikipedia's article about me with limited understanding of who Assyrians are.
+Follow me on Twitter, Facebook, Instagram, and my Blog to see more on this topic as I continue to post about the anti-Assyrian and bullying of so-called Wikipedia editors, admins, and contributors who vehemently oppose my nationality in Wikipedia's article about me with limited understanding of who Assyrians are.